lolalebreton/lolalebreton.github.io/_pages/about.md

 classes: wide
 ---

 My name is Lola Le Breton.
-I am a graduate research student working at Mila - Quebec AI Institute under the supervision of Prof. Sarath Chandar and studying at Polytechnique Montréal.
+I am a PhD candidate working at Mila - Quebec AI Institute under the supervision of Prof. Sarath Chandar.

-Before Montréal, I graduated from the engineering cursus (M.Sc.) of Polytechnique France with a focus on Applied Mathematics and Computer Science.
+Before Montréal, I graduated from the engineering cursus (M.Sc.) of Ecole Polytechnique (France, Palaiseau) with a focus on Applied Mathematics and Computer Science.

 Outside of the lab, I enjoy hiking, theatre and music.